 I’m a local resident of Sutton Coldfield, currently self employed and active in the local community as a Birmingham City Councillor representing Sutton Wylde Green Ward.
-On the Council I am also the Conservative Shadow Cabinet Member for Trade and investment, and sit on the Scrutiny Committee for Children, Schools and Families.
+On the Council I am also the Conservative Shadow Cabinet Member for Children’s Wellbeing, and sit on the Scrutiny Committee for Children, Schools and Families.

 The first of these is the shocking disparity across the world between those who have and those who do not have, and the tragic circumstances that some are born into, through no fault of their own and have to live with on a day-to-day basis.